 I've created my own niche site training course called Niche Pursuits Insider.
 You can see an example of how to sell a video training course by visiting my Niche Pursuits Insider page.

 If you want to learn how to self publish a book on Amazon, I written a guide for that.
 I was able to self publish a book and get it to $100 a day in earnings in a relatively short period of time.

 In addition, you can “publish” your book on your own website.
 A digital book can really just be a PDF file that you deliver to people once they pay.
 I know of several people doing really well publish small books and selling them for $47 or more on their own niche websites.

 44. Create a membership area or paid forum

-47. Create other tools, services, or information that customers are willing to pay for
+46. Create other tools, services, or information that customers are willing to pay for.

 51. Warrior Forum

 When all else fails, you can ask for money :).
 Many sites have done this in the past with varying degrees of success.
 Wikipedia is probably the most well known site that operates 100% on the donations of users.

 52. Ask for donations

 Even if you never monetize your site, you might be able to sell out for a pretty penny!
 If you build the traffic of your site or otherwise have an audience, there is value there.
 If the traffic is high enough, you could sell for a lot (think Twitter kind of traffic…).
 And of course, people buy brand new sites all the time that have no traffic or audience based on design and niche (but usually for very cheap).